 The following are practice questions, to help you prepare for certification testing.
+These questions pertain to curriculum prior to 2014.
 Answers, along with explanation, follow the questions.
 Topics covered on the test include:

 A brief description of a resident is followed by ten questions related to that resident.
 Each question has four possible answers.
 Read each question and all answer choices carefully.
 Choose the one best answer.